How to Convert HSBC Bank Statement to Excel, CSV, or QBO

 • Reversals, refunds, and charge corrections stay separate instead of being merged into one net figure

 That structure also makes it easier to see how converted statement data feeds into bank reconciliation workflows.
-When the HSBC rows are normalized before import, matching rules work better, exception review is faster, and month-end reconciliation becomes a control check instead of a cleanup exercise.
+When the HSBC rows are normalised before import, matching rules work better, exception review is faster, and month-end reconciliation becomes a control check instead of a cleanup exercise.

 Extract invoice data to Excel with natural language prompts